MicrosoftLearning/mslearn-copilot/Instructions/Labs/01a-m365-copilot.md

 1. Save the workbook and close Excel.

-You have just used data created from Copilot in Word to visualize it in Excel.
-In the next exercise, you'll move onto using Copilot in Outlook to compose and send emails about the work you've done.

 ## Use Copilot to create content for a presentation

 With Copilot's help, you've created a draft of a business plan for the cleaning business idea and prepared some financial projections.
 Now you'll need an effective presentation to communicate the benefits of your business.